sheamunion/snitching-on-sinatra/part2.md

 This tutorial provides a `Rakefile` for you to use.
 It should be in the same directory as this document and it contains a few useful [rake](https://github.com/ruby/rake) tasks.
-I recommend [reading through](Rakefile) the `Rakefile` to familiarize yourself with what has been defined and what each task might do.
+I recommend [reading through](Rakefile) the `Rakefile` to familiarize yourself with what has been defined and what each task will do.

 Copy the `Rakefile` into your `todoolittle` directory and run `rake -T` to list the tasks you can use.

-You should see this:
+:mag: You should see this:

 ```bash
 rake db:create   # Create the database todolittle